Generic configurations in 2D strongly competing systems: Introduction

 \subsection{Structure of the paper}

 The paper is so organized.
-In Section \ref{s.2} after recalling some basic facts and known results of the set \(\cU\) of solutions to \eqref{e:minimization}, we give a characterization of the functions belonging to the Bergman space of integrable holomorphic functions which are Hopf differentials of solutions in $\mathcal U$.
+In Section \ref{s.2} after recalling some basic facts and known results of the set \(\cU(\Omega)\), we give a characterization of the functions belonging to the Bergman space of integrable holomorphic functions which are Hopf differentials of stationary maps $U:\Omega \to \Sigma_N$ for any $N$.
 Section \ref{s.3} is then entirely devoted to the proofs of the results stated in Section \ref{s.2}.
-Next Section \ref{s:nodalset} contains some results on the structure of the free boundary of the functions in \(\cU\) and a generalization of the index formula proved in \cite{lm2} on the number (with multiplicity) of critical points.
+Next Section \ref{s:nodalset} contains some results on the structure of the free boundary of the functions in \(\cU(\Omega)\) and a generalization of the index formula proved in \cite{lm2} on the number of critical points counted with multiplicity.
 Section \ref{s:desingularization} deals with the main analytical step of the genericity result, namely the desingularizing procedure of a higher order zero point.
+We need to take into account the linear algebra constraints coming from the above hinted rigidity, in addition to the global structure of holomorphic functions.
+By reducing the order of the zeros one by one, after a finite iteration, one can prove that Hopf differentials with simple zeros are dense, thus providing the principal ingredient for the main theorem (Figure \ref{figtype2} schematically shows the desingularization of a $5$-point).

-Finally, in Section \ref{s:generic} we state and prove the main genericity result for segregated states \(\cU\) with points of multiplicity at most \(3\).
+Finally, in Section \ref{s:generic} we prove the main genericity result for harmonic maps \(\cU(\Omega)\) with points of multiplicity at most \(3\).